zaaarf/lillero/README.md

   }
 ```

-The patch will crash the game with a NegativeArraySizeException as soon as it's done loading - so you know it's working.
+When loaded into Minecraf, this patch will crash the game with a NegativeArraySizeException as soon as it's done loading - so you know it's working.

 The following is the service registration file, located at `src/main/resources/META-INF/services/ftbsc.lll.IInjector`:
 ```